rekliner/next-pm2-deploy/README.md

 A template for deploying next sites with zero downtime to a linux server running pm2.

-This is not a Nextjs app in itself, just a set of files to be added to your existing app.
+This is not a Nextjs app in itself, just a set of files to be added to your existing Nextjs app.

 # Features